jtebert/kilosim/README.md

 ---

-KiloSim is designed to be a fast, lightweight, pseudo-physical* simulator for Kilobots.
+Kilosim is designed to be a fast, lightweight, pseudo-physical* simulator for Kilobots.
 Notable benefits include:

 - Pseudo-physical model means fast simulation for high-throughput
 - Directly use code written for Kilobots, using the same Kilolib API